taylor-training-courses/installations/linux/redhat/Foundation.md

-# Foundational Setup on Debian-family Distributions
+# Foundational Setup on RedHat-family Distributions

 Installs foundational components and software for most technical courses and part of the "Software Developement" setup instructions.
 All courses will assume at least these items have been installed with the following settings.
 If you deviate from these instructions, adjust accordingly (aka you're on your own).